 Dump mulch in lots of small piles throughout the bed, rather than one big pile.
 Before opening bagged mulch, place the bags through the area, then proceed to open, dump and spread the mulch.

 Spread mulch with a landscaping rake for even application.
 For heavy-duty needs, look for forged steel construction and a comfort grip handle.

 A good pair of gardening gloves will protect your hands as you spread mulch.
 Gardening gloves protect your hands while digging in the dirt, and help prevent cuts and blisters when clearing brush, toting wheelbarrows and using heavy equipment.
 Leather gloves offer the most protection, but a lighter weight pair gives you more control for planting and handling flowers.

 5. Landscape Fabric

-As a base for a new flower bed, landscape fabric gives added assurance that weeds will sprout beneath the mulch.
+As a base for a new flower bed, landscape fabric gives added assurance that weeds will not sprout beneath the mulch.
 It also reduces soil erosion.
 When creating a new flower bed, apply a weed preventer first, then cut the weed barrier fabric to size before placing on the bed.